jaymoulin/yamete/README.md

   -u, --url[=URL]          Url to download from
-  -l, --list[=LIST]        List file with multiple urls -p, --pdf                Optional to create a PDF -d, --drivers[=DRIVERS]  Optional array of drivers to add (multiple values allowed) -h, --help               Display this help message -q, --quiet              Do not output any message
+  -l, --list[=LIST]        List file with multiple urls -p, --pdf                Optional to create a PDF -z, --zip                Optional to create a zip file -d, --drivers[=DRIVERS]  Optional array of drivers to add (multiple values allowed) -h, --help               Display this help message -q, --quiet              Do not output any message